hgeaydem/openshift-virt-labs/docs/workshop/content/storage-setup.md

 For this volume claim we will use a special annotation `cdi.kubevirt.io/storage.import.endpoint` which utilises the Kubernetes Containerized Data Importer (CDI).

-> **NOTE**: CDI is a utility to import, upload, and clone virtual machine images for OpenShift virtualisation.
+> **NOTE**: CDI is a utility to import, upload, and clone virtual machine images for OpenShift Virtualization.
 The CDI controller watches for this annotation on the PVC and if found it starts a process to import, upload, or clone.
 When the annotation is detected the `CDI` controller starts a pod which imports the image from that URL.
 Cloning and uploading follow a similar process.
 Read more about the Containerised Data Importer [here](https://kubevirt.io/2018/containerized-data-importer.html).

 Basically we are askng OpenShift to create this PVC and use the image in the endpoint to fill it.
 In this case we are going to use a publically available Centos 8 image at `"https://cloud.centos.org/centos/8/x86_64/images/CentOS-8-GenericCloud-8.2.2004-20200611.2.x86_64.qcow2"`in the annotation.